 3.4 Outside Activities–Conflicts of Interest and Commitment

 Faculty members’ professional activities are generally understood to encompass efforts that will enhance their professional stature.
-Teaching, research or creative work, writing and publishing, scholarship in action and other activities for the public good, participation in meetings of learned societies and professional associations, conduct of and participation in seminars, conferences, and workshops are included in professional activities encouraged by the University.
+Teaching, research or creative work, writing and publishing, scholarship in action and other activities for the public good, participation in meetings of learned societies and professional associations, and conduct of and participation in seminars, conferences, and workshops are included in professional activities encouraged by the University.

 Policy Statement

 The mission of the University is to promote learning through teaching, research, scholarship, creative accomplishment, and service.
-As a natural outgrowth of the University’s mission, it may be appropriate and desirable that Members of the University (hereinafter defined as faculty and salaried employees of the University) be professionally involved in outside activities such as lecturing at other institutions, practicing their profession, consulting and serving in professional and community organizations.
+As a natural outgrowth of the University’s mission, it may be appropriate and desirable that Members of the University (hereinafter defined as faculty and salaried employees of the University) be professionally involved in outside activities such as lecturing at other institutions, practicing their profession, consulting, and serving in professional and community organizations.
 Such activities can enrich teaching, extend professional expertise, and contribute to the advancement of knowledge.
-In addition, it is recognized that faculty may from time to time have ownership interests in, compensation arrangements with, or various other relationships involving, third parties with which the University conducts business.
+In addition, it is recognized that faculty may from time to time have ownership interests in, compensation arrangements with, or various other relationships involving third parties with which the University conducts business.

 a.
-Conflict of Interest occurs when a faculty member or salaried employee is in a position to influence a decision on University policies, purchases, programs or decisions from which he/she or a close family member or other associate might directly or indirectly receive a benefit.
+Conflict of Interest occurs when a faculty member or salaried employee is in a position to influence a decision on University policies, purchases, programs, or decisions from which they or a close family member or other associate might directly or indirectly receive a benefit.
 Such benefits can include, but are not limited to, receipt of a financial gain, gift, gratuity, favor, notoriety, or participation in nepotism or bribery.

-Conflicts of interest that relate to an investigator’s financial interests being affected by research, scholarship, education or other externally funded activity are covered under Section 3.4.
+Conflicts of interest that relate to an investigator’s financial interests being affected by research, scholarship, education, or other externally funded activity are covered under Section 3.4.

 Conflicts of Interest or Commitment may occur even though a faculty member’s outside activities involve comparatively little time.